What are Gas Safe registered heating engineers?

 The price of a gas safety certificate varies from engineer to engineer and is also based on the number of appliances that need to be checked.
 Prices typically start at around £30 and can go up to £150 or more.

 Why Commercial Premises and Landlords should have CP12 Gas Certification

 If you’re a landlord or a business property owner, you must have a Safe Gas engineer inspect all the gas equipment once a year.
-This law covers only gas appliances given by the landlord; tenant-owned equipment is not covered.
+This law covers only gas appliances given by the landlord such as landlord boilers; tenant-owned equipment is not covered.